telerik/kendo-ui-core/docs/controls/data-management/grid/print-export.md

 # Printing

 In most cases the Grid is not the only content on a page and, yet, you might want to print the Grid only.

 ## Options

 There are two ways to print the content of the Grid only, though the Grid itself may not be the only content displayed on a page.

-### Print the Existing Web Page
+### Print Existing Web Page

 Print the existing web pag, but use a print stylesheet to hide the parts of the page that are not needed.

-### Print a New Web Page
+### Print New Web Page

 The example below demonstrates how to retrieve the Grid HTML, inject it in a new browser window, and trigger the printing of the new page.
 It also addresses some other important things you must keep in mind as follows: